-After registration has been confirmed, an Apprenticeship Agreement must be completed and submitted to the NB College of Pharmacists before starting a block of time service with an approved preceptor.
-The preceptor and the student must both sign the Apprenticeship Agreement.
-This applies to both the Practice Experience Program (PEP) included in your university curriculum and regular time-service.
+After registration has been confirmed, an Apprenticeship Agreement must be approved by the NB College of Pharmacists before students begin a block of time service with an approved preceptor.
+This is applicable during both the Practice Experience Program (PEP) included in your university curriculum and regular time-service.

-Must be filed with the NB College of Pharmacists no later than 2 weeks after completion of each time-service period.
+Evidence of time service must be filed with the NB College of Pharmacists no later than two weeks following the completion of each time service period.

 According to NBCP Regulation 12.16(1), a requirement of registration as a pharmacist is to perform a total of 40 weeks of time service under the supervision of an approved preceptor.
 Time service consists of: